c-box/StructEval/README.md

 This repo provides easy-to-use scripts for both [evaluating LLMs on existing StructEval benchmarks](#️-evaluate-models-on-structeval-benchmarks) and [generating new benchmarks based on StructEval framework](#-generate-new-benchmarks-based-on-structeval-framework).

-📰 Read our paper [**StructEval: Deepen and Broaden Large Language Model Assessment via Structured Evaluation**]() to get more information.
+📰 Read our paper [**StructEval: Deepen and Broaden Large Language Model Assessment via Structured Evaluation**](https://arxiv.org/abs/2408.03281) to get more information.

 ![logo](/asset/new_head.png)

 ## 🚀 News

-* [2024.8.6] We released the first version of [StructEval leaderboard](https://huggingface.co/spaces/Bowieee/StructEval_leaderboard), which includes 22 open-sourced language models, more datasets and models as comming soon🔥🔥🔥.
+* [2024.8.6] We released the first version of [StructEval leaderboard](https://huggingface.co/spaces/Bowieee/StructEval_leaderboard), which includes 22 open-sourced language models, more datasets and models are comming soon🔥🔥🔥.

 * [2024.7.31] We regenerated the StructEval Benchmark based on the latest [Wikipedia](https://www.wikipedia.org/) pages (20240601) using [GPT-4o-mini](https://openai.com/index/gpt-4o-mini-advancing-cost-efficient-intelligence/) model, which could minimize the impact of data contamination.
 Please refer to the [struct_benchmark](struct_benchmark) folder for our evaluation data and scripts 🔥🔥🔥.